Models: Opus, Sonnet, Haiku

 - Processing very long documents (contracts, regulatory filings)

-- When Sonnet’s output isn’t quite good enough
+- Edge cases where Sonnet’s output isn’t quite good enough

 Use Haiku 4.5 for: